Away™ RTU to Repel Insects and Eliminate Odors by animalEO®

 Lemon Eucalyptus: An excellent insect repellent oil is from Australia.
 It is a calming oil and anti-inflammatory effective against fungus.

 Catnip: A powerful insect repellent that has been found to be more effective than the insect repellent diethyl-meta-toluamide (DEET).

 Citronella: A powerful pest repellent and odor remover.

 Lemon Tea Tree: The same pest repelling and antibacterial properties of the Tea Tree plant with a lemon scent.

 White Cypress: A blending oil that helps to ground, balance, and calm.

-Away™ is safe for dogs, cats, ferrets, birds, and other animals although cats to not like the misting application.
+Away™ is safe for dogs, cats, ferrets, birds, and other animals.
+If applied to cats, do not mist, rub on only, as cats to not like the misting application.

 Some animals are sensitive to specific essential oils.
 The same animal may benefit from another essential oil.
 Essential oils are not a substitute for veterinary care.
 If your dog has a medical condition essential oils have been proven to assist in conjunction with good nutrition, whole food supplements, and other holistic and conventional modalities.